-The University of Wisconsin - Madison Clean Snowmobile team has designed, constructed, and now refined an electric snowmobile with 45 km (28 mi) range and acceleration comparable to a 75 kW (100 hp) internal-combustion-powered snowmobile.
-Starting with a Polaris IQ Shift chassis, a direct belt drive was engineered to couple a Delphi EV1 copper-bar rotor AC induction electric motor to the track drive shaft.
-The battery pack was built by A123 with an energy capacity of 8.2 kW-hr, 27.6 A-hr, and a nominal voltage of 356 volts.
+The University of Wisconsin - Madison Clean Snowmobile team has designed, constructed and refined an electric snowmobile with a 37 km (23 mi) range and acceleration comparable to a 75 kW (100 hp) internalcombustion-powered snowmobile.
+Starting with a Polaris IQ Shift chassis, a direct belt drive was engineered to couple a General Motors EV1 copper-bar rotor AC induction electric motor to the track drive shaft.
+The battery pack was built by A123 Systems with an energy capacity of 7.97 kW-hr, 23 A-hr and a nominal voltage of 347 volts.
 Power is transmitted to the electric motor via an Azure Dynamics DMOC445LLC motor controller.
-All of the components fit within the original sled envelope, leading to a vehicle with a total mass of 313 kg (690 lb).
-The vehicle, dubbed the BuckEV2, accelerates 150 m (500 ft) in 7 seconds and has a top speed of 122 km/hr (76 mph) with a pass-by sound level of 60 dB.
-This sporty electric sled surpasses all of the National Science Foundation's (NSF) design goals (Table 1) for use in its arctic studies in addition to appealing to snowmobile enthusiasts.
-Its predecessor, the BuckEV was proven through two summers of operation at Summit Camp, Greenland, in support of environmental research projects, and has currently been operated for 1000 km (625 mi) without failure.
+All of the components except for the battery fit within the original sled envelope, leading to a vehicle with a total mass of 307 kg (675 lbs).
+The vehicle, dubbed the BuckEV2, accelerates to 150 m (500 ft) in 6.9 seconds and has a top speed of 80 km/hr (50 mph) with a passby sound level of 64dB.
+In addition to appealing to snowmobiling enthusiasts, this sporty electric sled surpasses all of the National Science Foundation's (NSF) design goals (Table 1) for use in its arctic studies.
+Its predecessor, BuckEV, was proven through two summers of operation at Summit Camp, Greenland, in support of environmental research projects, and has currently been operated for 1000 km (625 mi) without failure.